MolecularTeam/AugHyE/README.md

 ## Conda activation:
 A Conda virtual environment setup will be available.

-## Notes on Reproducibility
+## Notes on Reproducibility (Dependencies)
 This environment is tested with the following **key packages
-- Python 3.10
+- python 3.10
-- PyTorch 2.1.0 (CUDA 11.8)
+- pyTorch 2.1.0 (CUDA 11.8)
-- Torch_geometric
+- torch_geometric 2.6.1 (CUDA 11.8)
-- dgl
+- dgl 2.4.0 (CUDA 11.8)
 - mamba-ssm 2.2.2
 - numpy 1.23.5

 ## Experiments:
-You can simply test run the AugHyE test code by using the following command:
+You can simply run the AugHyE test code by using the following command:
 ```bash
 python test.py
 ```
-Data construction & unbound structure augmentation code will be availible.
+Data construction & unbound structure augmentation code will be available.

 ## Dataset:
 Our test dataset for this project can be found here: [Open in Colab](https://drive.google.com/drive/folders/1FDCqtaoE3U4c_k3Zzu75uGhORUABAnkS?usp=drive_link)

-Training & validation dataset will be availible.
+The training and validation datasets will be available.

 ### Important Note
 As of January 20, 2026, the test code has been updated and is working correctly.